 Emily Hauser Dryman

-Emily is a Licensed Clinical Mental Health Counselor Associate who received her Bachelor’s Degree in Psychology from Virginia Tech.
+Emily is a Licensed Clinical Mental Health Counselor who received her Bachelor’s Degree in Psychology from Virginia Tech.
 Emily then received her Master’s Degree in Clinical Mental Health Counseling from Old Dominion University.
 Emily’s professional experience includes working in a clinic with medical professionals providing an integrated behavioral health care model, working in crisis intervention for survivors of domestic violence, and in community mental health providing services for children and families in their homes and Outpatient Therapy.